haoyuddd/RtD-WoZ-SupMaterial/README.md

 The present repository includes some of the supplementary materials of the paper:

-Dong, H., Wang, Y., Bazilinskyy, P., Martens, M. (2023).
-On-road exploration of non-intrusive interaction design to reduce automation surprise in non-critical automated driving scenarios.
+Dong, H., Wang, Y., Bazilinskyy, P., Martens, M. (2024).
+Mitigating Automation Surprise in Normal Automated Driving: An WoZ On-Road Exploration with Anticipatory Cue.
 Submitted for review.

 The present Github repository is associated with the [4TU.ResearchData repository](#).